This user has been banned.

 Set up the basic webpage with buttons to guess a country and an audio tag for the national anthem quiz.

-A web app which gives you quizzes where you have to guess the country from a national symbol, such as flags and national anthems.
+A web app which gives you quizzes where you have to guess the country from a national symbol or feature, such as flags, national anthems, mottos, and languages.

 Fixed bugs where the current caption would not update while seeking through the video if it was paused, as well as stopping the user from setting impossible start and end times for captions.